feeshy/feeshy.github.io/lists/_posts/2019-07-01-gybe-setlists.md

 ---
 > [Godspeed You!
 Black Emperor](https://en.wikipedia.org/wiki/Godspeed_You!_Black_Emperor) is a Canadian post-rock band from Montreal, Quebec.
 Their music, mainly instrumental in nature, has been noted for its contrasts between ambient soundscapes and chaotic crescendos; use of field recordings and spoken word monologues; and focus on dystopian, anarchist and anti-war themes.

 One interesting aspect of GYBE's music is that the songs often have different titles when they are published on the studio albums than they were performed live.
-This can be confusing for fans who want to follow along with the music, or who are trying to find specific live performances of their favorite songs.
+This can be confusing for fans who want to follow along with the music, or who are trying to find specific live performances of their favorite songs[^1].

+[^1]: Check [this post](https://www.reddit.com/r/gybe/comments/gtv6ay/the_ultimate_comprehensive_guide_to_all/) by [u/The_Other_Dragonborn](https://www.reddit.com/user/The_Other_Dragonborn/) for reviews on live variants

 I have created a table to compare GYBE's song titles on bootlegs and streaming platforms side-by-side.
 I hope it is a good starting point to find your favorite GYBE songs on [bootlegs](https://archive.org/details/GodspeedYouBlackEmperor)!